avengers-p7/Avengers_P7_Documents/VCS/Design/Authentication_POC.md

 **Step-8:** Use the SSH-based GitHub URL in your Git client to clone your repository.

+# Best Practices
+* Implement access control
+* Add security testing during development
+* Rotate Personal Access Tokens and SSH keys
+* Never hardcode credentials in GitHub

+# Conclusion
+The successful implementation of best practices underscores the importance of robust authentication measures in safeguarding against unauthorized access.
+Lessons learned from the PoC will aid in future enhancements, ensuring a resilient and up-to-date security framework.
+Overall, this PoC lays a solid foundation for security in the verifying authentication of identity to access in GitHub.

 # Contact Information
 | Name | Email Address |
 | ---- | ------------- |